 In our example, you’d need 3 separate landing pages, each focusing on one specific benefit of the product that corresponds to a certain ad group aka search intent.

 Not sure how to decide where to run your ads and what the difference between AdWords and Facebook ads is?
 Give this a read: “Which is better: Facebook ads or Google AdWords?”.

-Bottom line: Make your website a hub for repeating visitors or visitors who have time and motivation to learn more about your products, but give the searchers who’re ready to buy the best and the most succinct version of your product pages that fit their intent like a glove.
+Bottom line: Make your website a hub for repeating visitors or visitors who have time and motivation to learn more about your products, but give the searchers who’re ready to buy the best and the most succinct version of your product pages with the copy and the call to action that fit their intent like a glove.

 Website Myth #4: